-- 330. To hide a displayed node that appears in the Element Order pane, select the node and click .
-The node is hidden and is removed from the Element Order pane. - 331.
-To change the name of an XML node to display in the Records pane, complete the following actions. - 1.
-Click the node you want to rename in the Element Order pane and click .
-I - In the Edit Display Name dialog box, in the Display Name field, type the name to display in the Records pane.
+- 12. To change the name of an XML node to display in the Records pane, complete the following actions. - 1.
+Click the node you want to rename in the Element Order pane and click . - In the Edit Display Name dialog box, in the Display Name field, type the name to display in the Records pane.
 The heading of the column is changed to this name when the XML node displays in the Records pane. - 3.
 Click OK.

-Note Changing the XML node name does not change the XML tag; it only changes the display name used in the Records pane when jobs are opened or edited
+Note Changing the XML node name does not change the XML tag; it only changes the display name used in the Records pane when jobs are opened or edited.